hurwitzlab/phage_detection_benchmarks/data/zenodo_archive/benchmark2b_simulated_metagenomes/README.md

 ### `contig_identities.csv`

-The true identities of the contigs in each phageome were obtained by running a BLAST search against a database composed of the phage genomes used for simulation of that particular phageome.
+The true identities of the contigs in each metagenome were obtained by running a BLAST search against a database composed of the phage genomes used for simulation of that particular metagenome.
 Based on the accession number of the BLAST matches, TaxIDs were retrieved, and further taxonomic information was obtained using the R package taxonomizr.
 These results are present in the file `contig_identities.csv`.

 The file contains the following columns:

-* `profile`: Phageome profile
+* `profile`: metagenome profile
 * `model`: InSilicoSeq error model
 * `query_id`: Contig ID that was queried by BLAST
 * `query_length`: Query contig length (nt)